hamzamukhi/Library-Management-System/README.md

 # Library-Mangement-System
-The Library Management System In Python is a project developed using Python.
+The HM Library Management System In Python is a project developed using Python.
 The project contains 4 module :
 1-  Display book
 2-  Issue book